petrican/drupal-civicrm-ansible/README.md

 $ ansible-playbook site.yml

+For a more verbose output use -vvv

+$ ansible-playbook -vvv site.yml

 Of course you might wanna do own configs within the files.

 Like it? -> Enjoy it ! -> Star.